-Even those who are imprisoned live comfortable lives often better than the ghettos and other dying communities that inspired them to a life of crime in the first place.
+Even those who are imprisoned live comfortable lives often better than those in ghettos and other dying communities that inspired them to a life of crime in the first place.

 As well, the slow process of court systems, legal battles and appeals often takes years—allowing criminals to gloss over the whole purpose of reform.
 As a result, Ecclesiastes 8:11 becomes reality: “Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.”

 In contrast to these extremes, God designed a balanced system of justice and equity.
 He explains that the penalty for any crime should be as serious as the original infraction (Ex.
-21:23-25), and that some crimes require the perpetrator to restore more than the initial damages (Ex.
-22:1).
+21:23-25), and that some crimes require the perpetrator to restore more than the initial damages (22:1).

-In the first chapter of Genesis, God says that He gave man dominion over the earth and over all the animals (vs. 26-30).
-This includes the earth’s natural resources.
-God also gave certain animals for man’s diet, and explicitly outlined which animals should and should not be eaten (Lev.
+In the first chapter of Genesis, God says that He gave man dominion over the Earth and over all the animals (1:26-30).
+This includes the Earth’s natural resources.
+God also gave certain animals for man’s diet, and explicitly outlined which animals can and should not be eaten (Lev.
 11).

-Religionists of traditional and modern “Christianity” selectively choose which of God’s views and laws to preach, and which ones to ignore.
-So do those of the Conservative Right and Liberal Left who turn to this world’s churches and religious leaders for political support.
+Religionists of traditional and modern Christianity selectively choose which of God’s views and laws to preach, and which ones to ignore.
+So do those of the conservative right and liberal left who turn to churches and religious leaders for political support.

 And there will never again be any doubt as to whether God is liberal or conservative in His ways.